-How to create a social media management package
+How to create social media management packages

 Can you see the problem?

-How to set your prices
+How to set your social media management prices

-You can move anyone who isn’t prepared to pay your base rate onto training and nurture packages, so you can work 1:1 with them to help them learn how to manage their own social media marketing.
+You can move anyone who isn’t prepared to pay your base rate onto training and nurture packages, so you can work 1:1 with them to help them learn how to manage their social media marketing.

-Think about how much it costs for a social media strategy, how much do you want to charge for hashtag research etc.
+Think about how much it costs for a social media strategy, how much you want to charge for hashtag research etc.

 How to get paid your true value.

 Before you even think about quoting a client a fee for social media management, you should conduct an initial discovery call to ensure you understand exactly what they need and can price accordingly.

 Prior to the call ensure they have seen, and understand the minimum investment needed to work with you.
 You can send them to your website to discover all this information.

 Your discovery call should include questions about budget so that your price won’t come as a shock to them when you send your proposal.
 You’ll want to find out if they have a budget for advertising, and content creation and whether they are also working with other freelancers.